V-Sekai/manuals/71 Decisions/71.14 Proposed 14/20220624-webcam-to-posed-characters.md

 I looked at your mediapipe code.

-I can write pseudocode but since i don't have a cpp toolchain, i cant guarantee it'll work
+I can write pseudocode but since i don't have a cpp toolchain, i can't guarantee it'll work

 You might take a look at my code